mtm-hslu/CIP-Swiss-Airports/README.md

 - **Analysis Scripts** (`.py` or `.ipynb`): Python scripts or Jupyter Notebooks used to analyze the scraped data.

 ### Final Phase Folder
-The final file that answers the project questions is in this folder : `questions_answering.ipynb`
+The final file that answers the project questions is in this folder: `questions_answering.ipynb`.
+It also contains the final data set on which the questions answering is made from:`final_airports_2w.csv`.

 ## Getting Started with the code
 ### 1. Setting Up a Virtual Environment